March and April Birthdays!

 “We need interstate recognition of credentials, entry-level training standards for veterans and nonveteran employees, solutions for the impact of detention time and congestion on driver’s hours of service and more,” Spear said.
 For more info regarding ELD and driver shortage follow the ATA and www.ttnews.com ---

-Yes the rumors are TRUE… we are moving to “Big Road” a Fleet Complete Company, a leading provider in electronic logging and fleet compliance.
+We are using Motive for our ELD and tracking provider, a leading provider in electronic logging and fleet compliance.
 With 480,000 users we feel confident this change will prove to be the most user friendly, easy to understand ELD app we have seen yet.

 This big change in fleet management and compliance will provide us with a new way of managing, monitoring, dispatching, routing and communicating with all of our drivers, and will, in the end, dramatically improve our safety ratings and greatly reduce driver risk of Hours of Service/Logbook violations, putting our drivers safety and compliance as a top priority.
 All company and logistics trucks will be newly equipped with updated ELD (AOBRD’s), mounted tablets to reduce unsafe driver habits and distracted driving from using handheld devices for electronic logging apps, another new communication feature is our new “push to talk” installed on all of the truck tablets, allowing dispatch or safety dept. to easily communicate with drivers one-on-one or the entire fleet, with the push of a button.

-Please see or contact Jeff in Security office for instructions on how to use your tablet and Big Road electronic logging device
+Please see or contact Mike in Security office for instructions on how to use your tablet and Big Road electronic logging device

 PTI ELD DRIVER COMPLIANCE